ewang2002/UCSDHistEnrollData/S122D/README.md

 # Summer Session I 2022 Drop Data
-Drop data for Spring 2022.
+Drop data for Summer Session I 2022.

 Note that, since enrollment has passed, there's not really a point in having this folder aside from seeing the drop rate of certain classes.